vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-EsxiCertificateInstalled.md

 ### -esxiFqdn

-The fully qualified domain name of the ESXi host to verify the certificate thumbprint against.
+The fully qualified domain name of the ESX host to verify the certificate thumbprint against.

 ```yaml
 Type: String